 But the proof is in the pudding.
-It took Stuart Whiting eight months of intensive customer interviews and market research to really understand the dynamics of DHL's Taiwan marketplace, including customers' behaviours and the most appropriate strategies to address their needs.

-'We've seen a significant increase in profitability from our most important collaborative customer segment,' Whiting says.
-'By systematizing our response, we also opened up a whole new hitherto untouched customer segment.'
+It took Stuart Whiting eight months of intensive customer interviews and market research to really understand the dynamics, of DHL's Taiwan marketplace, including customers behaviours and the most appropriate strategies to address their needs.

-'Looking at our customer satisfaction responses in that very short period of time, we saw a 15 per cent increase across what we call "first-choice KPIs".
-These are the attributes that make DHL the first choice - the qualities that make a customer call 1800 DHL before calling any of our competitors.'
+"We've seen a significant increase in profitability from our most important collaborative customer segment," Whiting says.
+"By systematising our response, we also opened up a whole new hitherto untouched customer segment."

-'The process of developing a systematized model of dominant customer behaviours has also reduced our cost-to-serve from 2.9 to 2.5 per cent of revenue,' Whiting adds.
-'With an optimized model, I can see we're becoming sharper with the new focus.
-Previously we had the mentality of "one-sizefits-all" at the lowest possible unit cost to DHL.
-But the new approach allows us to respond to four dominant customer behaviours in the marketplace and ensures we deliver the appropriate agile or flexible responses in line with particular customer demands.'
+"Looking at our customer satisfaction responses in that very short period of time, we saw a 15 per cent increase across what we call 'first choice KPIs'.
+These are the attributes that make DHL the first choice; the qualities that make a customer call 1800 DHL before calling any of our competitors."

-Whiting says that understanding customers and the marketplace is the hardest thing for a company to do.
+"The process of developing a systematised model of dominant customer behaviours has also reduced our cost-to-serve from 2.9 to 2.5 per cent of revenue," Whiting adds.
+"With an optimised model, I can see we're becoming sharper with the new focus."

-'If you haven't yet developed that critical understanding, you have no business playing with your supply chain,' he asserts.
+"Previously we had the mentality of 'one-size-fits-all' at the lowest possible unit cost to DHL," Whiting says.
+"But the new approach allows us to respond to four dominant customer behaviours in the marketplace, and ensures we deliver the appropriate agile or flexible responses in line with particular customer demands".

-At the New Zealand-based dairy cooperative Fonterra, customer segmentation enabled the misalignment of objectives and processes to be identified.
+Whiting says understanding customers and the marketplace is the hardest thing for a company to do.
+"If you haven't yet developed that critical understanding, you have no business playing with your supply chain," he asserts.

-'With segmentation complete, we intended to meet the requirements of our customers in a phased approach,' says general manager and panelist Nigel Jones.
+At NZ-based dairy co-operative Fonterra, customer segmentation enabled the misalignment of objectives and processes to be identified.
+"With segmentation complete, we intended to meet the requirements of our customers in a phased approach," says General Manager and panelist Nigel Jones. "